This is a brief overview of whether WordPress or Ghost really is better for business blogging.

 Security: WordPress vs. Ghost

 Security is a huge issue at this age and that goes without saying.
 Out of the two platforms we’re looking at what do you think is the most secure?
 Ghost recently had a serious breach where cryptocurrency was mined on their servers.
 Risk elimination is an impossibility, but risk minimization is what we are all interested in.
 That said WordPress is audited regularly by hundreds of developers, and this means the chances of having better security is much higher.

-Whatever platform you choose there’s a security risk as any website has.
+Whatever platform you choose there’s a security risk like any website has.
 While both platforms are developed keeping security in mind, it’s your responsibility to follow the best security tips to keep your server and website safe.